Neil Balfour: Early life

 Balfour was born on 12 August 1944 in Lima, Peru, where his father was a merchant and a polo player.
 He is the son of Archibald Roxburgh Balfour of Dawyck (1883–1958), a member of the Scottish landed gentry, by his second wife, Lilian Helen (née Cooper) Balfour (d.
 1989).
+Neil's line of the Balfour family owned Dawyck House.
 His father, who was awarded the Military Cross, was a Captain in the Lothians and Border Horse Yeomanry.

 His older brother Christopher Roxburgh Balfour was born in 1941, and his sister Janet Roxburgh Balfour (b.
 1943) married David John Cecil Berens.

 Balfour‘s paternal grandparents were merchant and shopowner Alexander Balfour of Dawyck and his wife, Janet Roxburgh, the sister of Archibald Roxburgh and an aunt of J. F. Roxburgh.
 His maternal grandfather was Maxwell Dennison Cooper.

 He was educated at Ampleforth College and University College, Oxford, where he graduated with a B.A. degree.

 Career

 In 1968, he was admitted to Middle Temple and became entitled to practise as a barrister.

 Balfour was the Conservative Party candidate for Chester-le-Street at a by-election in March 1973, a seat that the party had little chance of winning.
 Balfour was candid about his chances but hoped to come a strong second, despite his campaign being based in a caravan in a garden.
 In the event, the Conservative vote collapsed to the Liberals and he lost his deposit; the Labour campaign accused the Liberals of dirty tricks but regarded Balfour as an honourable opponent.

 After fighting the Chester-le-Street seat again in the February 1974 general election, Balfour moved jobs to join the European Banking Co.
 Ltd as an assistant manager.
-He served as an Executive Director from 1980 to 1983.
+He was an Executive Director from 1980 to 1983.
 In the October 1974 general election he fought Hayes and Harlington, and he was elected to the European Parliament in the 1979 European Parliament elections from the Yorkshire North constituency.

 In the European Parliament, Balfour concentrated on trade policy.
 He attacked member state governments for lacking any will to remove state aids to industry and to institute free trade.
 As budget spokesman for the Conservative MEPs, he attacked the European Community's budgeting process but, in October 1981, joined with other Conservative MEPs in signing a letter calling on the UK to join the European Monetary System.
 In December 1982, he made an impressive speech attacking the MEPs voting to withdraw a budget rebate for the United Kingdom that had been accepted by the European Council.
 However, the next year, he led a more moderate group in supporting a short freeze in payment of the rebate because he worried that opposing it would lead the Parliament to vote to stop payments altogether.